AntiPwr/AntiPwr.github.io/root/wiki/Chain of Delta.md

 The First Endemic War only received its name after it became public knowledge, having started as a covert operation by the Chain before the casualty count spiked due to the increasing Decaran onslaught.
 The war ended with the defeat of the Decara by imploding one of the main Decaran tunnels into Endem, using baiting techniques and implosive weapons that risked military personnel for strategic gain.

 Casualty ratios between the two wars highlight the regime’s growing efficiency: during the Second Endemic War, casualties are 3:1 in favor of the Chain, whereas by the end of the First War, casualties were 1:2 in favor of the Decarans.
-Fuscia’s political rise brought a dramatic increase in the effectiveness of therium extraction operations and military strategy, solidifying his control and the regime’s dominance in the hidden war beneath S'thresh.
+Fuscia’s political rise brought a dramatic increase in the effectiveness of therium extraction operations and military strategy, solidifying his control and the regime’s dominance in the hidden war beneath Sutresh.

 ### Isle of Kysilka
 [[Kysilka]] is a military outpost located on an rocky isle in the South Vokari [[Mans Sea]].
 It serves as a strategic point for the regime, reinforcing its control over strict port access, and extending their steady naval expansion.
 The Chain's military operations, such as this stronghold, further isolates the population from external influence.